 Welcome to Wellesley's Computer Science Department!

-Our department was established in 1982, with its first graduates getting their degrees in 1983!
-Take a look at the Brief History of CS at Wellesley to learn more about how the department grew.
+Our department was established in 1982 and will be celebrating its 40th anniversary this year!
+Take a look at the Brief History of CS at Wellesley to learn more about how the department grew and changed over time.

 Our department aspires to be a leader in broadening participation in computing.
 We value diversity, equity and inclusion in our department and more broadly in the field of computing.
 We understand that to live up to that value, we need to continuously and actively engage in inclusive practices that build a community where all feel welcome and empowered to learn and thrive.
 Believing that equitable access to education is morally imperative, we recognize that we all need to be aware of our conscious and unconscious biases, as well as systemic biases within our institutions, and we must do our best to counteract and erode those biases.

 The following values guide our interactions within our community as well as with the broader society and the specific technical communities that we are each members of: